Brian Francis (writer): Fruit

-Francis' debut 2004 novel Fruit was published in Canada by ECW Press and released on May 4, 2004, Fruit is the story of Peter Paddington, a teenager living in Sarnia.
+Francis' debut 2004 novel Fruit was published in Canada by ECW Press and released on May 4, 2004.
+Fruit is the story of Peter Paddington, a teenager living in Sarnia.
 Overweight, gay and a social outsider, Paddington regularly retreats into an active fantasy life which includes his own nipples talking to him, and the novel traces his journey toward self-acceptance.

-The novel was published in paperback format in the United States by Harper Perennial on August 2, 2005 under the title The Secret Fruit of Peter Paddington.
+The novel was published in paperback format in the United States by Harper Perennial on August 2, 2005, under the title The Secret Fruit of Peter Paddington.
 In 2014, Amazon included the novel on its list of "100 Canadian Books to Read in a Lifetime."

 Fruit was well received by critics, with Entertainment Weekly referring to it as "sweet, tart, and forbidden in all the right places."

-The novel was selected for inclusion in the 2009 edition of Canada Reads, where it was championed by novelist and CBC Radio One personality Jen Sookfong Lee.
+The novel was selected for the 2009 edition of Canada Reads, where it was championed by novelist and CBC Radio One broadcaster Jen Sookfong Lee.
 It finished the competition as the runner-up, making the last vote against the eventual winner, Lawrence Hill's The Book of Negroes.

-In January 2022, Toronto production company Hawkeye Pictures and Ottawa’s Big Jump Entertainment announced they were developing Fruit as an animated series.
+In January 2022, Toronto production company Hawkeye Pictures and Ottawa’s Big Jump Entertainment announced they were planning to develop Fruit as an animated series.

 Natural Order

 Francis' second novel, Natural Order, published by Doubleday Canada, was released on August 23, 2011.
 The novel tells the story of a mother coming to terms with the death of her adult son.

-Natural Order was positively reviewed by critics and made Best Books of 2011 lists for the Toronto Star and The Georgia Straight.
-The novel was short-listed for the Ontario Library Association's 2012 Evergreen Award and 2012 CBC Bookie Awards.
-Natural Order was designated a Top 40 selection for Canada Reads 2014.
+Natural Order was positively reviewed by critics and made Best Books of 2011 lists by the Toronto Star and The Georgia Straight.
+The novel was shortlisted for the Ontario Library Association's 2012 Evergreen Award and 2012 CBC Bookie Awards.
+Natural Order was a Top 40 selection for Canada Reads 2014.

 Break in Case of Emergency

-Francis' third novel, Break in Case of Emergency, was published September 10, 2019 by HarperCollins Canada and marked his YA debut.
+Francis' third novel, Break in Case of Emergency, was published on September 10, 2019, by HarperCollins Canada and marked his young adult debut.
 The novel, about a 15-year-old girl and her estranged female impersonator father, deals with issues about teen mental health, suicide and sexual orientation.
-The novel was well received by critics with Apple Books calling it a "knockout," and The Globe and Mail saying it "packs a powerful punch."
-The novel was also chosen as a Best Book of 2019 by The Globe and Mail, Quill and Quire, Apple Books and CBC Books.
-The novel was published in the United States in February 2020 with Inkyard Press.
+The novel was well received by critics, with Apple Books calling it a "knockout," and The Globe and Mail saying it "packs a powerful punch."
+The novel was also chosen as a Best Book of 2019 by The Globe and Mail, Quill & Quire, Apple Books and CBC Books.
+The novel was published in the United States in February 2020 by Inkyard Press.

-Break in Case of Emergency was selected as a finalist for the 2019 Governor General's Literary Awards in the category of Young People's Literature - Text.
+Break in Case of Emergency was selected as a finalist for the 2019 Governor General's Award for English-language children's literature.
 The novel was also nominated for a 2021 Forest of Reading White Pine Award for fiction.